dev-academy-programme/concepts/http/networking.md

 A server is often referred to as the physical or virtual machine.
+It's what responds when we visit a web site, sending us all the information our browser needs to display the site correctly.

 A service:

  - Just an application that runs on a particular computer
  - Listens for requests and then serves responses